CZDanol/DNLTray/README.md

 - Always put four rectangles around the pattern (determining position of outer walls)

 # To-do
-- The drawer rails are not attached to the wall!
 - Move most settings to system_default.scad
 - Zipping (auto generate PNG + STL zips from selection)
 - Cut down patterns (extra patterns)